MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1710.md

     - Count of Windows 10 clients that use Windows Update for Business

-    - Count of Windows Update for Business policies created and deployed
+    - Count of Windows Update client policies created and deployed

     - Number of automatic deployment rules that are tied to synchronization